himanshu608/FlaskBlog/README.md

 # FlaskBlog

-## A simple website created using flask
+## A simple website created using Flask framework
  - user can login/signup
  - create and view blogs
  - edit and delete blogs